Retatrutide vs. Wegovy: What the Data Actually Shows

 Several differences between the STEP program and the retatrutide Phase 2 trial complicate direct comparison:

 - Baseline characteristics: Mean baseline BMI and body weight differed between trials, which can influence the percentage of weight lost.
+TRIUMPH-4 participants had knee OA as a required comorbidity, which may affect baseline characteristics and response.

 - Lifestyle intervention: Both trials included lifestyle counseling, but the intensity and standardization of these interventions can vary.